-Is Carisoprodol a Controlled Substance?
+Is Soma a Controlled Substance?

 Soma schedule IV means the drug has a currently accepted use for medical treatment in the United States.
-It also means that it has a lower potential for abuse compared to drugs listed under schedule 3 (III).
+It also means that it has a lower potential for abuse compared to drugs listed under schedule III.

 Is Soma a Narcotic?

-Medication Class: Is Carisoprodol a Sleeping Pill?
+Is Carisoprodol a Sleeping Pill?

-It does not belong to the drug class sleeping pills.
-However, some of the side effects of muscle relaxer Soma include drowsiness and reduced alertness, similar to sleeping pills.
+Carisoprodol blocks pain sensations from reaching the brain, and it is used to treat skeletal muscle pain.
+It does not belong to the class of sleeping pills.
+However, some of the side effects of Soma drug class include drowsiness and reduced alertness, similar to sleeping pills.

 Is Carisoprodol a Benzodiazepine?

 Benzodiazepines such as Xanax are a widely prescribed class of psychiatric medications with muscle relaxant and anxiety relief properties.
 Soma classification is not a benzodiazepine.
 However, one of its active metabolites (breakdown products), meprobamate, has anti-anxiety effects similar to benzos.
 For this reason, when benzodiazepines and carisoprodol are used in combination, the results can be dangerous.

 No, it does not belong to the medication class of opioids.
 However, the Department of Justice warns about the dangers of “The Holy Trinity.”
 It is a combination of medications typically abused together to enhance euphoric effects, consisting of an opioid such as hydrocodone, a benzodiazepine such as alprazolam, and carisoprodol.
 Therefore, even though it is not an opioid, it is often used in combination with or as an alternative to this class of drugs.